A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Conclusion

 \section{Conclusion}

-This study developed and applied a harmonized survival-oriented benchmark for temporal dropout risk modelling in Learning Analytics, comparing 14 tuned model families organized into two methodologically distinct arms: a dynamic arm of five weekly discrete-time hazard models and a comparable arm of nine early-window continuous-time survival models.
-Its purpose was not only to compare model families, but to make those comparisons methodologically clearer and educationally interpretable under a shared evaluation protocol \cite{Xiao2021SurveyPerformance,Arizmendi2022DigitalLogs}.
+This study developed and applied a unified survival-oriented benchmark for temporal dropout risk modelling in Learning Analytics, comparing 14 tuned models organized into two methodologically distinct arms: a Family~A of five weekly discrete-time hazard models and a Family~B of nine early-window continuous-time survival models.
+Its purpose was not only to compare models, but to make those comparisons methodologically clearer and educationally interpretable under a shared evaluation protocol.

-Within the comparable arm, \textit{Random Survival Forest} led on time-dependent concordance (0.602) and on all three reported Brier horizons, with bootstrap evidence supporting a largely stable rank-1 position on discrimination across 79.5\% of enrollment-level resamples.
-Eight of the nine comparable-arm families were well-calibrated at all three horizons; \textit{XGBoost AFT} was a consistent outlier across all metrics.
-Within the dynamic arm, the five families clustered within a 0.0016 IBS band, with \textit{Poisson Piecewise-Exponential} narrowly leading.
-The two arms use different risk formulations and evaluation footprints and cannot be meaningfully reduced to a single cross-arm ranking.
-A systematic ablation on eight representative families (four per arm) showed that temporal-behavioral signal removal caused larger performance loss than static removal in all comparable-arm families (IBS ratio range: 1.13--2.46) and on concordance across all eight families.
-The paper-facing explainability export---covering eight families across both arms---identified a temporal or early-window block as dominant in all eight models, a finding that converges with rather than merely complements the ablation evidence.
+Within Family~B, \textit{Random Survival Forest} led on time-dependent concordance (0.674) and on all three reported Brier horizons, with bootstrap evidence supporting a largely stable rank-1 position on discrimination across 90\% of enrollment-level resamples. \textit{RSF} showed the best calibration profile within Family~B; \textit{XGBoost AFT} was a consistent extreme outlier across all metrics.
+Within Family~A, the five models clustered within a 0.0011 IBS band, with \textit{Poisson Piecewise-Exponential} narrowly leading.
+The two families use different risk formulations and evaluation footprints, so that a single cross-family ranking would conflate genuine model differences with representational artifacts rather than measure real differences.
+A systematic ablation on eight representative models (four per family) showed that temporal-behavioral signal removal caused larger performance loss than static removal in all Family~B models (IBS ratio range: 1.20--2.46) and on concordance across all eight models.
+The paper-facing explainability export (covering eight models across both families) identified a temporal or early-window block as dominant in all eight models, a finding that converges with rather than merely complements the ablation evidence.